 3- Beautiful, unspoilt and inspiring

 Away from a few built up areas, Dorset and the Jurassic Coast is largely unspoilt.
 It’s rural in nature with a healthy spread of charming market towns and villages.
 The Jurassic Coast itself is a United Nations designated Natural World Heritage Site – putting it on a par with the Grand Canyon and Great Barrier Reef.
-Much of the landscape which sits behind is designated as an Area of Outstanding Natural Beauty (AONB) with rich and rare wildlife.
+Much of the scenery which sits behind is designated as National Landscapes with rich and rare wildlife.
 High chalk ridges, vales and coastal cliffs offer panoramic views and stunning vistas featuring prehistoric burial mounds, massive hillforts like Maiden Castle and rolling hills.
 Explore and be inspired by a delightful and generous smattering of walks, trails and bridleways.
 And Perfect for glamping.

 4- Fabulous food and drink